 Prince Harry is a keen sportsman and sees the potential to use sport in the engagement and education of children and young people.
-Alongside his brother, The Duke of Cambridge, he has worked with his Foundation to build a model that improves the availability and quality of sports coaching in schools and communities.
+Alongside his brother, The Duke of Cambridge and sister-in-law, The Duchess of Cambridge, he has worked with his Foundation to build a model that improves the availability and quality of sports coaching in schools and communities.
 The "Coach Core" programme helps train young people as professional sports coaches while they are still in education.
 It also aims to improve the quality and availability of sports coaching and mentoring in inner city schools whilst creating employment at a time when many young people are facing long term unemployment.

 Through his work with younger people, many of whom fall out of mainstream education, Prince Harry believes in the importance of mentoring schemes.
 He has visited many projects around the world that highlight the positive impact of children's mentoring opportunities.
 In the UK, he is closely involved with a programme based in Nottingham that works with young people to deter them from becoming involved in youth violence and gang-related activities.
 Supported by his Foundation, the programme trains a group of young people as youth leaders, providing them with formal qualifications and apprenticeships in mentoring and leadership, while at the same time supporting primary school children, who are at most risk of becoming involved in youth violence, by working with their schools and families.